Skip to main content

 How the crossed-out price actually works

 Most shoppers assume “was £1,049, now £949” describes a price cut from a price previously charged.
 On several major UK sofa sites, the reference price is something else: a future price, scheduled to apply after the current event ends — usually rolling into the next event before it ever does.
 None of this is hidden; it lives in the small print.
-Benny just reads the small print so you don't have to.
+We just read the small print so you don't have to.

 Documented, July 2026